The Man Without An Appetite

-Joe and Mike sat back after a good meal—the kind that makes a man loosen his belt and contemplate a nap.
-Joe sighed and shook his head.
+Joe and Mike leaned back in their chairs after a hearty meal—the kind that makes you loosen your belt and contemplate a nap.

 Mike looked at him, baffled.
 “What are you talking about?
 You sampled everything on the table.
 If there was a contest for enthusiastic eating, you’d have taken first place.”

-Joe waved a hand.
+Joe waved a hand dismissively.
 “Exactly.
 I wasn’t really hungry.
-I had to force myself to taste the delicious food to awaken my appetite.”
+I had to force myself to taste the food to awaken my appetite.”

 Isaac's Request